gameshalico/ExhaustiveSwitch/README.md

 ```

-For other usage examples, please refer to [Samples](ExhaustiveSwitch/Assets/Samples/README.md).
+For other usage examples, please refer to the samples included in the package.
+After installation, you can import samples from the Package Manager (Basic Usage, Multi Assembly).

 ### Error Messages